top of page

 https://www.abc.net.au/news/2025-08-14/michael-deutrom-inquest-nt-police-did-not-internally-investigate/105650074?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-REGIONAL WA LEADERS SAY AUSTRALIND'S POLICE STATION IS 10 OFFICERS SHORT - 2025 WA
+REGIONAL WA LEADERS SAY AUSTRALIND'S POLICE STATION IS 10 OFFICERS SHORT - 2025 WESTERN AUSTRALIA

 The Shire of Harvey says local residents feel unsafe due to a lack of police presence on the streets and slow response times.